thinktecture/windows-developer-nodejs-typescript/README.md

 ## Usage

 To start the sample, use `npm start`.
-It will automatically compile the sources and start the server.
+It will use `tslint` for linting, then it compiles the sources and starts the server.
 The server has two HTTP-based APIs:

 * `GET /products`: Lists all products.
 Is empty by default.